metallb/metallb/website/content/configuration/_index.md

   - first-pool
 ```

+{{% notice note %}}
+Note that no routes will be advertised until a deployed service uses an IP address in the designated `IPAddressPool.spec.addresses` range/prefix.
+{{% /notice %}}

 ### Enabling BFD support for BGP sessions

 With the FRR mode, BGP sessions can be backed up by BFD sessions in order to provide a quicker path failure detection than BGP alone provides.